BitterSweetChoco/Safe/Description.md

 - The master password is transmitted in plain text to the bot (Telegram messages are encrypted in transit, but the bot sees them).
 Do not use a master password that you use elsewhere.
 - The secret key provides basic access control; change it regularly.
 - For production, use environment variables instead of hardcoding secrets.
+- Important: a shared database for all users who have access to the bot.

 ---